Harry Kelly (basketball)

 Harry "Machine Gun" Kelly (born 1961) is an American former basketball player.
-He played college basketball for the Texas Southern Tigers from 1979–1983.
+He played college basketball for the Texas Southern Tigers from 1979 to 1983.

 College career

 Kelly was born in Jackson, Mississippi.
 He enrolled at Texas Southern University in 1979, and played basketball for the team for four seasons.
 A counselor gave him his nickname "Machine Gun Kelly" in his freshman year due to his prolific scoring; in his college career he scored 3,066 points — the sixth most in NCAA Division I history — and averaged 27.9 points per game.
 In addition, he achieved a career total of 1,085 rebounds, averaging 9.9 per game, making him the first player to score over 3,000 points and grab 1,000 rebounds in NCAA history.
 He was named Southwestern Athletic Conference Player of the Year three times and received the John McLendon Award, which honors the best player at a historically black college, in 1982 and 1983.
+Kelly was a four-time All-Southwestern Athletic Conference (SWAC) selection; a feat that only he and Alphonso Ford have accomplished.

 Professional career

-Kelly was selected in the fourth round of the 1983 NBA Draft by the Atlanta Hawks.
+Kelly was selected in the fourth round of the 1983 NBA draft by the Atlanta Hawks.
 He was cut from the team before the season in favor of Doc Rivers, Randy Wittman and center John Pinone, who were all selected before him.
 He subsequently played briefly in California's Summer Pro League and Italy's Lega Basket Serie A. In 1984 he started a career in Houston's Department of Public Works and Engineering.